fishjam-dev/membrane_rtc_engine/media_events.md

     }
     ```
 ### trackUpdated
-* message contains new metadata of track
+* this message contains information about new metadata of one of tracks
 * ```json
     {
         peerId: peer_id,